morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management_notes.md

 **Solution:**

+When you upload the file with same name to S3, it will overwrite the existing file.

 The issue is that CloudFormation does not detect a new file has been uploaded to S3 unless one of these parameters change:

 * S3Bucket